 CoC Instructor Labs

-TSO maintains many small instructor labs around the first floor of the College of Computing Building (CCB) to support the instructors and teaching assistants of the Computer Science courses.
+TSO maintains many small instructor labs around the second floor of the College of Computing Building (CCB) to support the instructors and teaching assistants of the Computer Science courses.